THAT GUY: What-If Guy

 You follow the instructions, pair up, and you work on the drill for a few minutes.
 As your teacher comes by to check on your progress, your partner asks a question.

-"So, what if the attack is completely different than what we're working on right now?"
+"So, what if the situation is completely different than what we're working on right now?"

 Your teacher smiles.
 "Then we'd do something different.
 But we're not working on that right now, we're working on this,"